ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

 GHC provides one of the best REPLs of any programming language.
 Some Lisp dialects have similar features, but none of the C like languages.

-Because of Haskell's purity functions don't interact with a global state and are therefore perfectly suited for being tweaked and tested in the REPL.
+Because of Haskell's purity, functions don't interact with a global state and are therefore perfectly suited for being tweaked and tested in the REPL.